Coppenhall Junction railway accident: Tail lamps

-At the time, British Rail was still utilizing oil tail lamps, which while visible from a distance of up to 400 yard was also difficult to observe in the bright light of newly installed colour light signals.
-It was remarked on how despite the developments in locomotives, and illumination technology including railway signals, the oil tail lamp had changed little in a century and that it was time to move on to an electric tail lamp, given the fact the tail lamp was the last line of defence against a rear end collision.
+At the time, British Rail was still utilising oil tail lamps, which, while visible from a distance of up to 400 yard, were difficult to observe in the bright light of newly installed colour light signals.
+It was remarked how, despite the developments in locomotive and illumination technology, including railway signals, the oil tail lamp had changed little in a century.
+It was now time to move on to electric tail lamps, given the fact the tail lamp was the last line of defence against a rear end collision.

 Delayed response

-The report was troubled by the length of time between the initial report of the accident at 6:05 PM and the first call to emergency services at 6:34 PM, which failed to convey the severity of the incident, followed by a subsequent call at 6:45 to clarify the location of the accident.
-Fire service and ambulance that had arrived on the scene around 7:00 PM had been made aware of the location by telephone call placed by ticket collector at a local farm.
+The report was troubled by the length of time between the initial report of the accident at 6:05 PM and the first call to emergency services at 6:34 PM.
+This failed to convey the severity of the incident.
+This was followed by a call at 6:45 to clarify the location of the accident.
+The fire service and ambulances that had arrived on the scene around 7:00 PM had been made aware of the location by a telephone call placed by a ticket collector at a local farm.

 The report also noted that two staff failed to identify an electrification telephone beside the crash scene.
-The telephone automatically calls the railway electrical control room and is intended for electric staff, Both train crew members walked past it in search of a telephone, a third knew of it but elected to not use it.
+The telephone automatically calls the railway electrical control room and is intended for electric staff, Both train crew members walked past it in search of a telephone.
+A third knew of it, but elected not to use it.
 The report suggested that train staff be instructed to use these phones in an emergency.

 Emergency services had difficulty in locating the accident site.
 Signalman Sutton while informed of what signal the train accident occurred at had no way of knowing the actual location of that signal.
-With distances between signal boxes was increasing as railway signal modernisation; the report recommended that either signal boxes should have diagrams with all signals in their territory marked or maps with signal locations and numbers be provided to emergency service control centers.
+With distances between signal boxes increasing due to railway signal modernisation, the report recommended that either signal boxes should have diagrams with all signals in their territory marked, or maps that signal locations and numbers be provided to emergency service control centres.

-The report considered but ultimately did recommended against the inclusion of powerful headlamps on locomotives to illuminate obstructions.
-This was not recommended due to issues lights blinding drivers of passing trains, and excessive curves on the railway network reducing the effectiveness of headlamps.
+The report considered, but ultimately recommended against, the inclusion of powerful headlamps on locomotives to illuminate obstructions.
+This was not recommended due to issues of lights blinding drivers of passing trains, and excessive curves on the railway network reducing the effectiveness of headlamps.
 (Note: At the time of this accident, headlamps on trains were intended to communicate information about the type of train (slow freight, express passenger, local freight, etc) and not intended to illuminate the tracks ahead.)
-Also considered was the inclusion of wireless telephone or radio to enable a driver to contact the signalman from the cab, owing to rareness of failure of telephones, and the cost of implementing the system.
+Also considered were the inclusion of wireless telephones or radio to enable a driver to contact the signalman from the cab.
+These were not recommended because of the rareness of failure of telephones, and the cost of implementing the system.